physion/ovation-docs/source/folders_guide.rst

 Files and Folders
 *****************

-Ovation makes it easy to upload folders and files to the Ovation cloud.
-You can store Folders under any Ovation Project.
-Once uploaded, you can use the files and folders just as you would folders on your computer's hard drive but in Ovation, your Folders become even more powerful.
+Ovation makes it easy to upload files to Project *Folders* in the Ovation cloud.
+Ovation keeps local copies of uploaded files so you continue to use the same apps to work with your files, just like they were stored on your computer's hard drive.
+But in Ovation, your folders become even more powerful.
 Ovation automatically synchronizes Project files & folders with your collaborators.
-You can add annotations including Keyword Tags, Notes, and Properties, to folders.
-And you can add Analysis Records to folders that tie results in that folder to input files in any Project, Folder, or Experiment in your Ovation database.
+You can add annotations to Folders including Keyword Tags, Notes, and Properties.
+And you can add :ref:`Analysis Records <doc-analysis-records-guide>` to folders that link results in that folder to input files in any Project, Folder, or Experiment in your Ovation database.

 Adding Files & Folders
 ======================

-To add new files, or a folder tree containing files and/or nested folders, drag-and-drop the file(s)/folder(s) onto the appropriate drop zone in the Ovation desktop.
+To upload new files, drag-and-drop the file(s)/folder(s) onto the appropriate drop zone in the Ovation desktop.
+You can drag-and-drop individual file(s) or entire folder trees.
+Ovation will create nested Folders for any folders you upload.

 To a Project
 ------------